Flat Out Fantastic!

-For a truly eye-opening fishing experience, plan a spring trip to Cape Cod’s Brewster Flats.
+For a truly eye-opening fishing experience, plan a late-spring trip to Cape Cod’s Brewster Flats for striped bass on light tackle.
 By Tom Richardson; Photography by Cathy Beck, Barry Beck & Dave Skok

 Want to see something cool?
 Feast your eyes on the miles of corrugated sand that is the Brewster Flats at low tide.
 Aside from an occasional gull pecking at some piece of detritus, there’s not much to see.
 However, as the tide advances, flooding the flats through a labyrinth of guzzles and channels, the keen-eyed observer will notice ghostly shapes meandering through the shifting web of light and shadow.